The DIY build trap

 Choosing DIY in home improvement is often a cost issue.
 In home improvement, you save on expertise and experience to build cheaper, but that is not really the same in building software.
 DIY in software still requires experts with experience, so this changes the discussion to a build vs. buy discussion.
 The build vs. buy discussion is often a business discussion, but in this post, we want to take the engineering perspective.

-Enterspeed is helping developers deliver high-performing global APIs with no infrastructure, and one way to describe our platform is as a SaaS middle-layer.
-We often find ourselves involved in discussions with other engineers about the pros and cons of a DIY middle-layer.
-It will not be a surprise that we will tend to advocate for choosing to buy when you are in need of a middle-layer for your next composable web project.
+Enterspeed helps developers deliver high-performing global APIs with no infrastructure, and one way to describe our platform is as a SaaS middle layer.
+We often find ourselves involved in discussions with other engineers about the pros and cons of a DIY middle layer.
+It probably won't be a surprise that we tend to advocate to buy when you need a middle layer in a composable web project.

-Even with the SaaS vendor's bias, we do understand why DIY is chosen for some projects.
-As software engineers ourselves, we sympathise with the urge for writing code, and we believe you should write your own code when you need to support unique business requirements and/or when you need to have full control.
+However, even with the SaaS vendor's bias, we understand why DIY is chosen for some projects.
+As software engineers ourselves, we sympathise with the urge to writing code, and we believe you should write your own code when you need to support unique business requirements and/or when you need to have full control.

 Business uniqueness

 Business uniqueness is a tricky parameter to assess.
-When you are inside the business, you have a tendency to regard yourself as a unique business doing things in a unique way.
-On the opposite perspective looking outside in, you have a tendency to assess a business as more standard.
+When you are on the inside of the business, many tend to regard themselves as a unique business doing things in a unique way.
+On the opposite perspective, looking outside in, you might have a tendency to assess a business as more standard.
 The outside-in perspective doesn't fully comprehend the intricate details of the business.
 Satisfying what appears to be a unique business requirement is often the reason to go with a DIY middle layer.

 Control